niamhhenry/viz-export-trial/README.md

 # viz export trial
- testing selecting chart and exporting it
+ testing users selecting what to show on a bar chart and exporting it as png, html and the underlying data with PeaceRep logo

+ deployed at: